-- 1. All authorized development activities shall be mitigated according to COMAR 27.01.09.01-2 (or its successors). - Mitigation for slope stabilization per Section 21.54.050(B)(3) and for direct riparian access per Section 21.54.050(B)(4) is permitted at a ratio of 1:1 for the area of disturbance in the Buffer. - 3.
-All unauthorized development activities in the Buffer shall be mitigated at a ratio of 4:1 for the area of disturbance in the Buffer. - 4.
-Planting for mitigation shall be planted onsite within the Buffer.
-If mitigation planting cannot be located within the Buffer, then the Director of Planning and Zoning may permit planting in the following order of priority: - a.
-On-site and adjacent to the Buffer; and - b.
-On-site elsewhere in the Critical Area. - 5.
-The installation or cultivation of new lawn or turf in the Buffer is prohibited. - E. Buffer Planting Standards - 1.
-An applicant that is required to plant the Buffer to meet establishment or mitigation requirements shall apply the planting standards set forth in COMAR 27.01.09.01-2 and 01-4 (or its successors). - 2.
-A variance to the planting and mitigation standards of this chapter is not permitted. - F. Required Submittal of Buffer Management Plans. - An applicant that is required to plant the Buffer to meet establishment or mitigation requirements shall submit a Simplified, Minor, or Major Buffer Management Plan in accordance with COMAR 27.01.09.01-3 (or its successors) and as described in 21.54.105(F)(8) below.
-The provisions of this section do not apply to maintaining an existing grass lawn or an existing garden in the Buffer. - 1.
-Any permit for a development activity that requires Buffer establishment or Buffer mitigation shall not be issued until a Buffer Management Plan is approved by the Director of Planning and Zoning. - 2.
+- 1. An applicant that is required to plant the buffer to meet establishment or mitigation requirements shall apply the planting standards set forth in COMAR 27.01.09.01-2 and 01-4, or its successors. - 2.
+A variance to the planting and mitigation standards of this chapter is not permitted. - F. Required Submittal of Buffer Management Plans. - An applicant that is required to plant the buffer to meet establishment or mitigation requirements shall submit a Simplified, Minor, or Major Buffer Management Plan in accordance with COMAR 27.01.09.01-3, or its successors, and as described in 21.54.105(F)(8) below.
+The provisions of this section do not apply to maintaining an existing grass lawn or an existing garden in the buffer. - 1.
+Any permit for a development activity that requires buffer establishment or buffer mitigation shall not be issued until a Buffer Management Plan is approved by the Director of Planning and Zoning. - 2.
 An applicant may not obtain final approval of a subdivision application until the Buffer Management Plan has been reviewed and approved by the Director of Planning and Zoning. - 3.
 The Director of Planning and Zoning may not approve a Buffer Management Plan unless: - a.
 The plan clearly indicates that all planting standards under Subsection E of this section shall be met; and - b.
-Appropriate measures are in place for the long-term protection and maintenance of all Buffer areas as approved by the Director of Planning and Zoning. - 4.
-For a Buffer Management Plan that is the result of an authorized disturbance to the Buffer, a permit authorizing final use and occupancy shall not be issued until the applicant: - a.
+Appropriate measures are in place for the long-term protection and maintenance of all buffer areas as approved by the Director of Planning and Zoning. - 4.
+For a Buffer Management Plan that is the result of an authorized disturbance to the buffer, a permit authorizing final use and occupancy shall not be issued until the applicant: - a.
 Completes the implementation of a Buffer Management Plan; or - b.
-Provides financial assurance to cover the costs for:
+Provides financial assurance to cover the costs for: - i.

-- i.
 Materials and installation; and - ii.
-If the mitigation or establishment requirement is at least 5,000 square feet, long-term survivability requirements as set forth in COMAR 27.01.09.01-2 (or its successors). - 5.
+If the mitigation or establishment requirement is at least 5,000 square feet, longterm survivability requirements as set forth in COMAR 27.01.09.01-2, or its successors. - 5.
 If an applicant fails to implement a Buffer Management Plan, that failure shall constitute a violation of this chapter.
 A permit for development activity shall not be issued for a property that has the violation. - 6.
-An applicant shall post a subdivision with permanent signs prior to final recordation in accordance with COMAR 27.01.09.01-2 (or its successors). - 7.
-Buffer management plans that includes natural regeneration shall follow the provisions of COMAR 27.01.09.01-4 (or its successors).
+An applicant shall post a subdivision with permanent signs prior to final recordation in accordance with COMAR 27.01.09.01-2, or its successors. - 7.
+Buffer Management Plans that include natural regeneration shall follow the provisions of COMAR 27.01.09.01-4, or its successors.